Chart Color Schemes

 The employment landscape in Bentleigh East - North shows performance that lags behind national averages across key labour market indicators

-Bentleigh East - North has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 4.4%, showing relative stability over the past year.
+Bentleigh East - North has a highly educated workforce with professional services being strongly represented.
+Its unemployment rate is 4.5%.

 Frequently Asked Questions - Employment